BrandonS8/project-2/readme.md

 This currently stores a hashed key with each house, set by the creator of the house.
 I originally intended to use a full user system such as passport.
 I was running into a large amount of errors with no error codes so fixing them was difficult to say the least.
 I decided to implement the current password system in order to meet the project's deadline.
 The passport branch is still there, outdated compared to master, if you wanna see the attempt.
 I would connect the houses to the user's when the new authentication is added as well as making it so an admin account has access to all houses.

 #### Why is this not good?
 This password storing system is mostly secure using BCrypt but the problem lies in being able to delete houses as an admin would.
 There is no admin account I can give access, so I had to set an enviroment variable with a string to use as the admin pass.
-Obviously storing an admin password in plain text is a terrible idea and thats a major reason I intend to add passport in the future.
+Obviously storing an admin password in an enviroment vairable is a terrible idea even if you're storing the hash only and thats a major reason I intend to add passport in the future.

 ## Future Plans